mahaaud/stock-management/README.md

-# StockManagement
+# Stock Management

 This is the stock management project, which is the assignment as the part of the recruitment process.

-## Prerequisite
+## Prerequisites

-- MongoDB installed.
+- MongoDB installed, up and running.
 - `npm` or `nx` installed.
 - Node.js version 20.18.0

-# First time project setup
+## First time project setup

-After cloning this project, please make sure you have installed `npm` on your machine.
-This documentation will not cover how to install Node.js, MongoDB, and `npm`.
+After cloning this project, please make sure you have installed `npm` on your machine and all the prerequisites.
+This documentation will not cover instruction to install MongoDB, `npm`, and Node.js.

 Also, please make sure you have the correct MongoDB connection string, as well as the `nx` that has been installed on your machine by using this command: